jonathantwite/dc-training/Training Week/1 EReg - The Industry.md

 * **Electoral Registration Officer**
   * Responsible for accuracy and completeness of register.
   * Publish annually, alterations monthly.
-  * Role codified in law.
+  * Role codified in IER legislation.

 * aRO and ERO are nearly always the same person in England and Wales (often the Chief Executive of the council).
 In Scotland, they are usually different people.
   * Mostly symbolic roles